About Me

 In between these significant roles, I wore the hat of a consultant, working with different organizations across the country.
 One highlight was designing and building a Work Order system for bus and train maintenance for the Port Authority of Allegheny County in Pittsburgh, PA.

-These diverse experiences eventually led me to Carvana, where I've spent a good portion of my time since 2019 designing and building a Logistics Transportation Management System.
+These diverse experiences eventually led me to Carvana, where I spent 6 years, including 4 years designing and building a world-class Logistics Transportation Management System.

 Beyond Work

-When I'm not immersed in technology, I'm a passionate baseball and hockey fan.
-Though I must admit, the NHL's decision to move the Coyotes out of Arizona has left me quite frustrated, especially since the Coyotes are right on the cusp of success.
+When I'm not immersed in technology, I'm a passionate baseball and hockey fan, and to a lesser degree, both American and European football.
+I must admit however, the NHL's decision to move the Coyotes out of Arizona left me quite frustrated, especially since I felt that the Coyotes were right on the cusp of success.

 In my spare time, I maintain a list of My Favorite Physicists & Mathematicians and shepherd several open source projects.
 I'm a strong advocate for the open, independent social web, which is why you'll find me on platforms like Mastodon instead of Xitter.